AC Milan are one of football’s greatest ever clubs.

 — Premier Sports 📺 (@PremierSportsTV) July 7, 2020

-He was also the best player in a Sevilla side that have made the Champions League.
-There was little to suggest this 14-goal season was on the cards for Ocampos across his loan spell with Milan in 2016/17.
+He also went on to be the fulcrum of the Sevilla side which secured yet another Europa League title last season.
+There was little to suggest this 17-goal campaign was on the cards for Ocampos across his loan spell with Milan in 2016/17.
 The Argentinian winger didn’t score once, Milan finished sixth and returned him to Marseille the next summer.

 His reputation has been on the up ever since, culminating in a place in Marca’s latest La Liga team of the season.
 So Ocampos’ time in at the San Siro has faded from memory.